pfroud/ucsc-class-info-bot/README.md

 A course mention occurs when a redditor names one or more courses in a Reddit post or comment.

-I pulled the list of department codes from the source of the [class search](https://pisa.ucsc.edu/class_search/) page (`<select id="subject">`), but it includes defuct and renamed departments.
+I pulled the list of department codes from the source of the [class search](https://pisa.ucsc.edu/class_search/) page, in the element`<select id="subject">`.
+Unfortunately this list includes defuct and renamed departments.
 For example, the Arabic department (ARAB) is gone and Environmental Toxicology (ETOX) is now [Microbiology and Environmental Toxicology (METX)](http://www.metx.ucsc.edu/).
-All possible departments appear in the regex [`_pattern_depts`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_parse.py#L10-L16).
+All the presently avaliable departments appear in the regular expression [`_pattern_depts`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_parse.py#L10-L16).

 ### Mention types

-The bot can see these three types of mention, all case-insensitive.
-Recall that a *course number* is actually a string and may contain one optional letter at the end.
+This bot can see these three types of mention, all case-insensitive.
+Recall that a *course number* is actually a string because it may contain one optional letter at the end.

 1. **Normal mention:** department code, optional space, and course number.
 For example, "CMPS 12B" and "econ105" are normal mentions.
 	* Specified by regex [`_pattern_mention_normal`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_parse.py#L21-L22).
 1. **Multi-mention:** shorthand for multiple courses in the same department with different course numbers.
 For example, "Math 21, 23b, and 100" is a multi-mention containing Math 21, Math 23, and Math 100.
 	* Not specified by a single regex.
-	* The function [`_parse_multi_mention()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_parse.py#L58-L92) splits a multi-mention into normal mentions.
+The function [`_parse_multi_mention()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_parse.py#L58-L92) splits a multi-mention into normal mentions.
-1. **Letter-list mention:** shorthand for multiple courses in the same department, where the department code has the same numeric part but different letters.
+1. **Letter-list mention:** shorthand for multiple courses in the same department, where the course number has the same numeric part but different letters.
 For example, "CE 129A/B/C" is a letter-list mention containing CE 129A, CE 129B, and CE 129C.
 	* Specified by regex [`_pattern_mention_letter_list`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_parse.py#L18-L19).
 	* Function [`_parse_letter_list()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_parse.py#L36-L55) splits a letter-list mention into normal mentions.
-	* You can have a letter-list mention in a multi-mention, like "CS 8a, 15, or 163w/x/y/z".
+	* You can have a letter-list mention **inside** a multi-mention! aFor example, the string "CS 8a, 15, and 163x/y/z" CS 8A, CS 15, CS 163X, CS 163Y, and CS 163Z.

-Five regular expressions are combined to form [`_pattern_final`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_parse.py#L30-L33), which is used to search strings.
+Five regular expressions are combined to form the gigantic regular expression [`_pattern_final`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_parse.py#L30-L33), which is used to search strings.

 ### Result

-In the file [`mention_search_posts.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/mention_search_posts.py), the function [`find_mentions()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_search_posts.py#L111-L150) gets new posts from /r/UCSC then parses everything using [`mention_parse.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/mention_parse.py).
+In the file `mention_search_posts.py`, the function [`find_mentions()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/mention_search_posts.py#L111-L150) gets new posts from /r/UCSC then parses everything using [`mention_parse.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/mention_parse.py).

-If `find_mentions()` is called from [`reddit_bot.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/reddit_bot.py), it returns a [`PostWithMentions`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/mention_search_posts.py#L12-L20) instance to be immediately processed; if `mention_search_posts.py` is ran on its own from the console, it is Pickled (serialized) and saved to disk.
+If `find_mentions()` is called from [`reddit_bot.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/reddit_bot.py), it returns a [`PostWithMentions`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/mention_search_posts.py#L12-L20) instance to be immediately processed; if `mention_search_posts.py` is ran on its own from the Python console, the result is Pickled (serialized) and saved to disk.
 The `PostWithMentions`class is a container which holds the ID of a submission and a list of course mentions found in that submission.

 ## Posting comments

-If [`post_comments.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/post_comments.py) is ran on its own from the console, it loads mentions found from the last run of `mention_search_posts.py`.
+If [`post_comments.py`](https://github.com/pfroud/ucsc-class-info-bot/blob/master/post_comments.py) is ran on its own from the Python console, it loads mentions found from the last run of `mention_search_posts.py`.
 If the function `post_comments()` is called from `reddit_bot.py`, data about found mentions is passed directly as a parameter to the function.
 [Those function names are outdated]

 If a post doesn't already have a a comment by /u/ucsc-class-info-bot, add one.
 If it does already have a comment, compare the mentions most recently found with the mentions that are already in the comment.
 If there are new ones, update the comment.

 ## Known bugs & future work

-* After the Registrar fixed some HTML special cases, by scraping script is broken.
+* After the Registrar fixed some HTML special cases, my scraping script is broken.
-* In the comment, classes are sorted by department name (I think) instead of by order mentioned.
+* In the comments posted by this bot, classes are sorted by department name (I think) instead of by order mentioned.
 * I might make the bot see mentions of some department names instead of department codes, e.g. "chemistry 103" instead of "chem 103".